 The company secretary is required to prepare any necessary documentation for the AGM.
 The minutes of the AGM must be recorded in writing and signed by the board of directors.

-Once incorporated, the specific industry/ activity of the company may require the application of specific business licence and permits in order to carry out the business in Singapore.
+Once incorporated, the specific industry/ activity of the company may require the application of specific business licenses and permits in order to carry out the business in Singapore.

-The company secretary is a key role in Singapore as it is the officer experienced to deal with the local authorities and able to constitute the application on behalf of the company.
+The company secretary is a key role in Singapore as it is the officer experienced in dealing with the local authorities and able to constitute the application on behalf of the company.